DanTup/PwnAdventure3/README.md

 The DLL injection is written specifically for Windows.
 LiveOverflow's videos cover using `LD_PRELOAD` to inject the client but since that doesn't work on Windows this code uses the [Microsoft Detours](https://github.com/Microsoft/Detours/) library to inject the DLL.

 ![Inection Sample](https://user-images.githubusercontent.com/1078012/43366011-e4d65e86-932d-11e8-82fb-55222d9cd399.png)

+## Running locally

+// TODO: Verify these:

+- Clone repo + submodule
+- Fix up `gameServer` hostname in `proxy/bin/proxy.dart` to point at the server you're using
+- Run name(?) in the detours/sample folder
+- Check/fix path to `VsDevCmd.bat` in `game_client_injection\compile.bat` file
+- Update path to game in `Workspace.code-workspace` file
+- `File` -> `Open Workspace` in VS Code and select `Workspace.code-workspace`
+- Select the proxy and/or the injected client in debug side bar
+- Press `F5`